The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Introduction

 The Goldenshluger--Lepski method extends Lepski's method in order to perform adaptation over multiple parameters.
 The method is introduced in the series of papers \cite{goldenshluger2008universal, goldenshluger2009structural, goldenshluger2011bandwidth, goldenshluger2013general}.
 The first two papers concentrate on function estimation in the presence of white noise.
 The first paper considers the problem of pointwise estimation, while the second paper examines estimation in the $L^p$ norm for $p \in [1, \infty]$.
 The third paper produces adaptive bandwidth estimators for kernel density estimation and the fourth paper considers general methodology for selecting a linear estimator from a collection.

+Another popular approach to model selection is to use a training and validation set.
+The training set is used to produce a collection of non-adaptive estimators for a range of different values for the tuning parameters and the validation set is used to select the best estimator from this collection.
+This selection is performed by calculating a proxy for the cost function that we wish to minimise.
 An example of using training and validation to perform adaptation over a Gaussian kernel parameter for an SVM can be found in \cite{eberts2013optimal}.
 The procedure produces an adaptive estimator of a bounded regression function from a range of Sobolev spaces.
 This estimator is analysed using union bounding, as opposed to the chaining techniques used to analyse the Goldenshluger--Lepski method in this paper.
+The training and validation approach is studied in a more general context in \cite{yao2010} using inverse problem techniques.
+One important advantage of the Goldenshluger--Lepski method in comparison to training and validation is that it uses all of the data to calculate the non-adaptive estimators.
+This is because it does not require data for calculating a proxy cost function.
+However, the Goldenshluger--Lepski method does require us to calculate a majorant, as discussed above, which is often a challenging task.